tejasreekotte/simple-eks-app/README.md

-This guide walks you through creating a Flask application, containerizing it, pushing the image to Amazon ECR, provisioning an EKS cluster with Terraform, deploying the application using Kubernetes,
+This guide walks you through creating a Flask application, containerizing it, pushing the image to Amazon ECR, provisioning an EKS cluster with Terraform, deploying the application using Kubernetes.